neondatabase/website/content/docs/guides/logical-replication-neon.md

 3. Select **Replication**.
 4. Click **Enable**.

-The new setting is applied the next time your compute restarts.
-By default, the compute that runs your Neon Postgres instance automatically suspends after five minutes of inactivity and restarts on the next access.
-To force an immediate restart, refer to [Restart a compute endpoint](/docs/manage/endpoints/).

 You can verify that logical replication is enabled by running the following query:

 ```sql